 Name & Bar Number Representing

-Address
+Address Telephone Number

 Email Address

-The name, address, and telephone number of each self-represented party is:
+The name, address, and teleph one number of each self-represented party is:

 Name

 Address Telephone Number:

-Name Address
+N.

-Address
+NameAddress Telephone Number:

 4.

-this notice as excerpts of the record:
+Appellant designates only the this notice as excerpts of the record: following parts of the record, copies of which accompany

 5.

-This appeal is timely and otherwise e properly before the Supreme Court because:
+This appeal is timely and othe rwise properly before the Supreme Court because:

-[In cases inv 6. volving an audio record:]
+[In case 6. es involving an audio record:]

-at appellant's expense of the audio record designated in es are to be served on the parties to the appeal listed in
+bies at appellant's expense of the audio record designated in Copies are to be served on the parties to the appeal listed in

-7.
+7